zvlb/vector/rfcs/2020-12-08-5457-dynamic-sampling.md

 what your event stream looks like.
 This is where **dynamic buckets** come into play (this term isn't a neologism but I have not encountered it in the observability space).

-The key-based sampling that's already supported by the `sampler` transform implicitly provides dynamic bucketing, as each newly encountered value for `key_field` creates a new "bucket."
+The key-based sampling that's already supported by the `sample` transform implicitly provides dynamic bucketing, as each newly encountered value for `key_field` creates a new "bucket."
 All events in that bucket, e.g. all events with a `status_code` of `500`, are sampled at `rate`.